-Hurriyat Conference (G) sources and media reports said that Shabir Ahmad Shah has resigned as Secretary General of the pro-freedom camp.
+Hurriyat Conference (G) sources and media reports on Tuesday said that Shabir Ahmad Shah has resigned as Secretary General of the pro-freedom camp.
 Shah leads Democratic Freedom Party (DFP).

 The dissent was growing for long now, a top Hurriyat Conference (G) activist revealed, Shah was behind bars for most of the time and he felt that he was being sidelined (from decision making).

 Although Shah has maintained that his party will continue working for cause under Hurriyat Conference (G) banner, however, his party has been seen working independent of any program chalked out by Geelani led group or joint resistance leadership.

 It all started in 2016 when Mirwaiz Umar Farooq and Yasin Malik came to Hyderpora and joined Geelani, the activist said, Shabir Shah felt he was not taken on board before the top three resistance leaders decided to work jointly.
 It is being seen as a revolt, the activist said.

 However, Shah has asserted that he was not able to perform his duty because of continuous detention.
 It was after long time that Shah addressed a massive rally in Tral last Friday, however, he was put under house detention next day when a meeting of Hurriyat Conference (G) was scheduled at Pirbagh.